Ius in Pisce Rubellione

 Pepper, Lovage, Carraway, Wild Thyme, Celery Seed, Dry Onions, Wine, Raisin Wine, Vinegar, Broth and Oil; bind with Roux.

-Broil fish filets.
-Meanwhile, in a saucepan combine in wine, passum, liquamen, vinegar, pepper, olive oil, pepper, lovage, caraway seeds, celery seeds and dried onion.
-Bring liquid to a simmer, and wheat starch and let simmer until thickened.
+Grill or broil fish filets.
+Meanwhile, in a saucepan combine in wine, raisin wine, fish sauce, vinegar, pepper, olive oil, pepper, lovage, caraway seeds, celery seeds and dried onion.
+Bring liquid to a simmer.
+Dissolve wheat starch in cool water, then add to the saucepan.Let the sauce simmer until thickened.
 Pour sauce over fish filets.

 Vehling translates "amulo obligas" to mean "bind with Roux".
 However, "amulo" translates to "starch".
 I have chosen to interpret this as starch, using wheat starch in this recipe.
 Corn Starch should give the same result to the dish.